Location Map: New Zealanders In Vietnam

 Thu Dau Mot

-The New Zealand Army Detachment Vietnam (NEWZAD) arrived in Vietnam in June 1964 and was based at Thu Dau Mot in the Binh Duong province.
-NEWZAD was an engineer detachment engaged in reconstruction and development projects (building roads, buildings and bridges).
-It was withdrawn in July 1965.
+The New Zealand Army Detachment (NEWZAD) arrived in South Vietnam in June 1964 and was based at Thu Dau Mot in the Binh Duong province.
+An engineer detachment, it was engaged in reconstruction and development projects until withdrawn in July 1965.